dotnet/Connect-Event-In-A-Box/Technical Content/Readme.md

 # Technical Content

-The following technical content from [Connect(); 2017]() is available for you to use at your own events and training.
+The following technical content from [Microsoft Connect(); 2017](https://connectevent.microsoft.com/) is available for you to use at your own events and training.

 ## Source Code & Demos